Strong Start Initiative

 Are there additional opportunities to learn?

 Yes!
-The Strong Start Institute will be offered again on January 5 & 6, 2024.
-During the 2023-24 academic year, the Pew FTLC will offer semester-long Strong Start Initiative faculty learning communities as well as monthly drop-in lunch conversations on topics related to first-year (and beyond) student success.
+The Strong Start Institute will be offered again in August 2024.
+Semester-long Strong Start Initiative faculty learning communities are also being planned as well as monthly drop-in lunch conversations on topics related to first-year (and beyond) student success.

 What if I have questions?